 The SSD cached storage space brings significant performance improvements, and the unlimited bandwidth means you don’t need to worry about exceeding your traffic allocation.

-Pink Networks’ virtual servers feature an N+1 redundant network, redundant cooling, and redundant power to ensure there’s no single point of failure.
-Top-notch security means that all network packets are monitored by four different security layers: humans, a firewall, standard artificial intelligence, and heuristic AI.
+Pink Networks offers virtual servers with N+1 redundant network, redundant cooling, and redundant power to eliminate any possibility of a single point of failure.
+Our top-tier security protocols involve the monitoring of all network packets through four distinct security layers: human oversight, firewall protection, standard artificial intelligence, and heuristic AI.

 All managed and unmanaged dedicated servers come with a 99.99% uptime SLA.